 Plaintiff also alleges that she was not paid overtime on her nondiscretionary bonuses.

 The Court granted Capital One’s Motion to Dismiss and Plaintiff appealed to the Court of Appeals for the Ninth Circuit.
 Oral argument was held on March 3, 2020.
 You can view the oral argument here.
 On April 16, 2020 the three-judge panel reversed the district court’s dismissal of Plaintiff’s suit ruling that the Nevada federal district court impermissibly assumed the truth of intrinsic documents when it dismissed Plaintiff’s case and that Plaintiff had sufficiently alleged Nevada minimum wage, unpaid wage, and breach of contract claims.
 The Ninth Circuit remanded the case back to the Nevada court for further proceedings on all of Plaintiff’s Fair Labor Standards Act and Nevada state law claims.
 The Ninth Circuit’s Order can be accessed here.
+On remand, the District Court vacated its July 2018 Order of Dismissal and in doing so, denied Plaintiff’s Motion for Conditional Certification.
+The Parties agreed to explore settlement possibilities following the Court’s June 2020 order.
+The Parties engaged in extensive discussions regarding their respective positions and successfully reached a settlement agreement.

 If you have worked as a call center employee and were not paid for boot up/log in time and/or log off/boot down time and/or if you received a bonus when your worked at Capital One, please contact Thierman Buck, LLP immediately to discuss your rights.